 The Nominating and Corporate Governance Committee is responsible for reviewing with the Board, on at least an annual basis, the requisite qualifications, independence, skills and characteristics of Board candidates, members, and the Board as a whole.
-This assessment will include an evaluation of each Director's independence, as well as consideration of skills, experience, diversity and age in the context of the needs of the Board.
-The Nominating and Corporate Governance Committee will recommend Director nominees to the Board in accordance with the policies and principles set forth in its charter.
-The Nominating and Corporate Governance Committee will give appropriate consideration to Director nominees proposed by stockholders and will evaluate such nominees in the same manner as other nominees identified by the Nominating and Corporate Governance Committee.
-Invitations to join the Board shall be jointly extended by the Chair of the Nominating and Corporate Governance Committee and the Chairman of the Board, after consideration and approval by the full Board.
+This assessment should include an evaluation of each Director's independence, as well as consideration of skills, experience, diversity and age in the context of the needs of the Board.
+The Nominating and Corporate Governance Committee will recommend director nominees to the Board in accordance with the policies and principles set forth in its charter.
+The Nominating and Corporate Governance Committee will give appropriate consideration to director nominees proposed by stockholders and will evaluate such nominees in the same manner as other nominees identified by the Nominating and Corporate Governance Committee.
+Invitations to join the Board will be jointly extended by the Chairperson of the Nominating and Corporate Governance Committee and the Chair, after consideration and approval by the full Board.